geyan21/rlds_dataset_builder/ucsd_kitchens/README.md

 ## ucsd_kitchens Dataset Description

 The **ucsd_kitchens** dataset is a real-world dataset consisting of human-collected interactions in three distinct kitchen environments.
 Each kitchen scene contains five different tasks, and each task is further divided into ten demonstrations, resulting in a total of 150 demonstrations.
 The dataset offers a comprehensive set of real-world robotic interactions, involving natural language instructions and complex manipulations with kitchen objects.
+It can be accessed here [Google Drive](https://drive.google.com/file/d/1Iu8oZthH2ebUfWdt5rX3QuPP4gRKWpJ9/view?usp=sharing)

 ----